statgen/topmed_freeze3_calling/README.md

 ---------------------
 Variants detected from the discovery step will be merged across all samples.
 This step is implemented in the ``step-2-detect-variants.pl`` scripts.

 1. Each non-reference allele normalized by ``vt normalize`` algorithm is merged across the samples, and unique alleles are printed as biallelic candidate variants.
+The algorithm is published at http://www.ncbi.nlm.nih.gov/pubmed/25701572
 2. If there are alleles overlapping with other SNPs and Indels, ``overlap_snp`` and ``overlap_indel`` filters are added in the ``FILTER`` column of the corresponding variant.
 3. If there are tandem repeats with 2 or more repeats with total repeat length of 6bp or longer, the variant is annotated as potential VNTR (Variant Number Tandem Repeat), and ``overlap_vntr`` filters are added to the variant overlapping with the repeat track of the putative VNTR.

 Variant Genotyping and Feature Collection
 -----------------------------------------
+The genotyping step

 Inferring Related and Duplicated Samples
 ----------------------------------------